Thule Chariot Cross 2 with Jogging Kit Review

 Seat

 The Cross 2 seats can recline, and each one moves independently for individual comfort.
-The seat has three recline positions operated with one-hand.
+The seat has three recline positions operated with one hand.
 None of the options are truly flat, but the angle should be sufficient for most nappers.
 The seat doesn't offer leg or footrests, which means children sit with legs stretched in front of them.

 Car Seat Compatibility

-The Cross 2 does not work with any infant car seat and the Thule accessories for infants should NOT be used with the jogging kit and babies should not be taken jogging or off the beaten path until they are at least 8-12 months old or you get the thumbs up from their pediatrician.
+The Cross 2 does not work with any infant car seat carrier, and the Thule accessories for infants should NOT be used with the jogging kit, and babies should not be taken jogging or off the beaten path until they are at least 8-12 months old or you get the thumbs up from their pediatrician.

 Ease of Setup

-The Cross took almost 16 minutes to assemble including the jogging kit.
+The Cross took almost 16 minutes to assemble, including the jogging kit.
 It is only average for ease of setup with an international style manual we find challenging.
 The manual is harder to follow and requires flipping back and forth to follow the steps.
 There are more parts to assemble on the Cross than similar trailers we've reviewed.
 Assembly requires a single tool that comes in the box.

 Maneuverability